 Established in 2003, Malaria Consortium is one of the world’s leading non-profit organisations specialising in the prevention, control and treatment of malaria and other communicable diseases among vulnerable populations.

-Our mission is to improve lives in Africa and Asia through sustainable, evidence-based programmes that combat targeted diseases and promote child and maternal health.
+Our mission is to save lives and improve health in Africa and Asia, through evidence-based programmes that combat targeted diseases and promote universal health coverage.

 We will accomplish this together with partners and all levels of government, by:

 - designing and implementing cutting edge research, surveillance and monitoring and evaluation;

 - selectively scaling up and delivering sustainable evidence-based health programmes;

 - providing technical assistance and consulting services that shape and strengthen national and international health policies, strategies and systems and build local capacity;

 - seeking to ensure that our experience, thought leadership, practical findings and research results are effectively communicated and contribute to the coordinated improvement of access to and quality of healthcare.